deimonn/oro-theme/README.md

 # Oro Theme

-This is a small theme I made for personal use.
-It was made to be aesthetically pleasing while keeping a good amount of visual distinction between different elements all the same.
+Made to be aesthetically pleasing while keeping a good amount of visual distinction between different elements all the same.

 Feel free to try it out for yourself and see if you like it.

-I've mainly tested it with statically typed languages like Rust, C++ and C#; I only minimally tested it on other languages such as Python and TypeScript, so coloring there *could* be a little skewed.

-If you find anything that looks wrong (e.g. a type being colored as if it was a function), feel free to let me know.
-I will fix it as soon as possible.

 ## Screenshot

 ![image][image]

+## Contributing

+If you find anything that looks wrong (e.g. a type being colored as if it was a function), or if you have an idea for an improvement or a new theme variant, please do let me know by [opening an issue][issue].
+I'll look into it as soon as possible.

 ## Extra